actum/grunt-init-basic/README.md

 grunt js        // lint js files, compile js templates grunt build     // build project with Browserify grunt           // run watch task for compile LESS, compile js templates and lint js files

-grunt pack		// Beware of this task - it clean all source files (this is task for CI server)
 ```

 _Note that this template will generate files in the current directory, so be sure to change to a new directory first if you don't want to overwrite existing files._